2 min read

 Liberating Structures

 Liberating Structures are a form of collaboration in which everyone in the team is involved.
-This method is particularly valuable when traditional meetings or workshops are no longer effective.
+This method is particularly valuable when the classic meeting or workshop is no longer effective.
 It opens up new ways to increase commitment and collaboration.
 Liberating Structures are simple and can be implemented without training.
 Christian talks about how he establishes Liberating Structures in teams and how he uses them himself.

 As a trainer and consultant, Christian focuses on software testing and agility.
-In over a decade in various roles, he has made a significant contribution to quality assurance in customer projects.
-He emphasizes agile and explorative testing as well as quality awareness in the development process.
+In over a decade in various roles, he has contributed significantly to quality assurance in customer projects.
+He emphasizes agile and exploratory testing as well as quality awareness in the development process.
 As an agile coach and product owner, he established agile methodologies in projects and shares his practical knowledge in training courses on product ownership.

 Liberating Structures: A key to effective teamwork